brgalo/openRayner/README.md

 # openRayner
-a wip thermal raytracer
+a wip thermal raytracer currently capable of sampling rays from triangles in the scene and visualizing them interactively in a glfw window

-## dependencies
+## dependencies for building and running
-a vulkan driver, NVDIAS nouveau doesnt work properly, apperently :/
+a vulkan driver, Nvidias nouveau doesnt work properly, apperently :/

 ### Ubuntu